School of Intercultural Studies

 However, in each situation the Church is to be shaped in a way that affirms and utilizes the most positive aspects of the culture.
 New believers should not be torn out of their cultural matrix and forced to become “foreign” in order to become followers.
 In every context, the gospel brings a message of hope that both empowers and transforms.

-The goal, then, of the School of Intercultural Studies for the twenty-first century is to equip servant leaders who mobilize the global church for the purpose of God.
+The goal, then, of the School of Intercultural Studies for the twenty-first century is to equip servant leaders who mobilize the global church for mission.

 Globalized Education for Intercultural Studies

-In order to be effective, people called to communicate the gospel cross-culturally need insight into the theological, historical, and biblical basis of the Christian faith.
-Building on that base, further study is needed in the areas of theory of intercultural ministry, evangelism, the growth of the Church both globally and locally, knowledge of and approach to non-Christian religions, leadership development, globalization, and transformational development.
-These subjects are all, therefore, to be studied as proper parts of education for global witness.
+In order to be effective, people called to communicate the gospel cross-culturally need insight into the theological, historical, biblical, and cultural basis of the Christian faith and its followers globally.
+Building on that base, further study is needed in the areas of understanding culture, evangelism, knowledge of and approach to non-Christian religions, discipleship, and application of the above in a student’s given ministry and cultural context.

 The faculty seeks to accomplish its purpose by developing degree programs and delivery systems that combine academic integrity, professional training, and ministry maturation.
 These balanced delivery approaches include both residential and extension modes that integrate research and field ministry development.
 The study of intercultural ministries embraces a vast body of knowledge from a wide range of disciplines.
 The well-prepared worker should see it as an integrated whole.
 In presenting this area of study through experiential learning, lectures, reading, and research, two dangers are avoided: a frozen intellectual regimen removed from the fast-moving contemporary scene, and a smorgasbord of “hot” transient emphases.
 Advanced education must be validated by advanced degrees in intercultural studies, yet the degree program must remain flexible enough to equip the people of God to meet the rapidly changing conditions of the contemporary world.